DinoChiesa/GCP-Cloud-Function-Zip-Ops/README.md

   cat anyzipfile.zip | openssl base64 -A > zip1.b64encoded
 ```

 An alternative content-type is JSON:
 ```
   curl -i 0:8080  -H content-type:application/json -d @zip1.json
 ```

 In this case, the json payload has one member, "contents", which contains the
 b64encoded zip.
-IT might look like this:
+It might look like this:

 ```
 {"contents" : "UEsDBBQAA..."}
 ```

+## Limits and Security Concerns

+This example has no checks on the size of the zipfile or the number of
+entries.
+It reads in the entire ZIP file into memory and de-compresses it.
+This
+may take some time for large zip files and will consume resources.

+A better, more resilient design would insert checks and change behavior for
+large zip files, or large zip entries.

 ## Other Information

 Relevant docs fo Google Cloud functions
   https://cloud.google.com/functions/docs/running/function-frameworks

 ## Disclaimer